learn-co-curriculum/phrg-quiz-html-fundamentals/README.md

 (X) &lt;!-- This is a comment in HTML --&gt;
 ( ) # this is a comment in HTML

 ?: 18.
-Identify the line of code (by line number) that has an error from the following example:
+Identify the line of code (by line number) that has an error from the following example

 ```html
 01    <h2>Grocery List</h2>
 02    <ul>